RussellCarey/Animal-Bombers/README.md

 - Re work all the code to make it better.
 - Use solid OOP.
-- Add accounts system.
+- Add accounts system and scoring system.
 - Add unlockable characters.
 - Use more up to date and modern tech.
-- etc
+- So much more..

 ## Inspiration